WiiLink24/web/src/content/guide/demae.md

 1. Download the latest version of the WiiLink Patcher for your operating system.
 2. Launch the patcher and begin the Express Setup process.
 3. Once you get to the WiiLink channels language selection screen, select `1.
-English Translation` in order to gain access to the Food Delivery Channel (Domino's) channel.
+English Translation` in order to gain access to the Food Channel (Domino's) channel.
-4. Next, you’ll be asked which version of Food Delivery Channel you want.
+4. Next, you’ll be asked which version of Food Channel you want.
 Pick `2.
 Domino's (US and Canada only)`.
 5. After that, you can go through the rest of the process, but once you reach the final step, be sure to pick the correct console platform you’re installing this on, as it will matter when using the app.

 ### Section II - Registering your Console ID